Quick Tips for Staging a Home for Sale

 Light’s effect on cognitive responses is well-documented.
 Light can change emotional responses.
 Brighter light makes people happier and increases concentration, while dimmer light has the opposite effect.

 To use light when staging your home, you can make simple changes to the space by opening the drapes and allowing natural light to stream in.
 On cloudier days, switch on lights to brighten rooms.
-You can also choose to repaint with light neutral colours, as these reflect light and make a space appear larger.
+You can also choose to repaint with light-neutral colours, as these reflect light and make a space appear larger.

 Besides looking unpleasant, clutter also makes your home appear smaller.
 Decluttering can often be one of the cheapest and easiest ways to increase your home’s appeal.
-Because a decluttered space makes your home feel more inviting and allows buyers to scan a room to notice prominent features with ease.
+A decluttered space makes your home feel more inviting and allows buyers to scan a room to notice prominent features with ease.
 This will also help you get a headstart on moving if you are planning to downsize to a smaller home.

 While personal touches like family photographs and splashes of colour make the home more inhabitable for you, these aspects can be distracting for potential buyers.
 Not only do they need to overcome the mental gymnastics of having to envision the space without these pieces, but it can also make them feel unwelcome in the space, something no seller wants.